 Cost of attending the BFHC for you and one assistant (before SkillsFuture funding): $321

-Setting Up Your Hawker Stall
+Cost of Setting Up Your Hawker Stall

-For reference, I found the above stainless steel chicken rice stall on Carousell for $850.
+For reference, I found the above stainless steel chicken rice stall on Carousell for $1,800.

 This will probably form the bulk of your sunk cost if you’re really serious about being a hawker.
-Because you’ll need stuff like:

 - Metalwork (eg. kitchen counters, hoods, food prep surfaces etc.)